victorqribeiro/myConsole/README.md

 You can add it to your phone as an app, if you want to; just click menu / add to your homescreen.

+The code you're seeing in the screenshot is [here](https://jsfiddle.net/victorqribeiro/vxf2ajzm/).

 ## How to use it

 Type the code on the textarea.